The movement laboratory allows for a deeper analysis of movement and a better understanding of motor disorders.

 - Carry out functional measurements: We measure balance, coordination, speed and strength in the everyday environment.
 We also analyse gait in simple and complex situations.

-- Mobile carpet for gait analysis
+- Mobile sensors for movement analysis

 Our movement laboratory has recorded standard gait data from 100 test persons.
 The standard data set is made use of in various research disciplines, for example, human movement and physiotherapy.
 The data are used for comparison in the analysis and evaluation of, for example, gait disorders such as dragging foot or insufficient knee flexion.
 The Institute of Physiotherapy has made the human gait standard data free to use on the Dataverse open data platform.
 As such, the institute is contributing to the Swiss universities Open Science initiative that supports open research data and open access to publications.